 If a mechanic’s lien by a subcontractor or material supplier is valid, you may have a claim against the contractor under the Colorado Trust Fund Statute.
 This statute provides that if you paid a contractor, the contractor shall hold the money in trust for payment of its subcontractors, material suppliers, and laborers.
 If this money was not properly disbursed, you can sue the contractor for three times your actual damages, plus attorney’s fees and costs.
 The contractor’s officers may also have individual liability for violating the Colorado Trust Fund Statute.
 The contractor cannot avoid paying you by declaring bankruptcy because trust fund claims are not dischargeable in bankruptcy.

-A mechanic’s lien attorney like Silver Law of Denver can help you collect from the contractor if a mechanic’s lien was recorded against your home or property because the contractor did not properly disburse trust funds.
+A Denver contract lawyer specializing in mechanics liens like The Silver Law Firm, LLC can help you collect from the contractor if a mechanic’s lien was recorded against your home or property because the contractor did not properly disburse trust funds.